Sebastian-Jensen/Sebastian-Jensen/README.md

  My research focuses mainly on how traditional econometric techniques can be combined with modern Machine Learning algorithms to develop novel and superior tools and methods.

- Together with colleagues, I have developed a novel, semiparametric panel data methodology, which combines parametric fixed effects with a nonparametric Neural Network regression component.
+ Together with colleagues, I have developed a novel, Neural Network-based panel data methodology, which combines cross-sectional and/or time-specific fixed effects with a nonparametric Neural Network regression component.
 More information can be found in the two papers:
  * "A Neural Network Approach to the Environmental Kuznets Curve" by Bennedsen, Hillebrand and Jensen (2021), and
  * "Apocalypse Now?
 Future Emissions Projections using Neural Networks" by Bennedsen, Hillebrand and Jensen (2021).